schdie/we_firefox_ytop_mv3/README.md

 - Limitations:
 	- Doesn't work on live streams.
+	- Depending on your network connection on some rare cases it may take a couple of seconds to get the audio-only stream.
 	- Using the miniplayer may have unexpected results.
+Works best alongside an adblocker like ublock Origin.
 ---

 Used the main logic code from [here](https://github.com/craftwar/youtube-audio).